 Mild Cognitive Impairment & the Brain Cortex

-A recent study has found that mild cognitive impairment (MCI), the earliest known stage of Alzheimer’s Disease, may be counteracted with exercise.
-The findings of the study offer hope to the millions of seniors who suffer from this common ailment.
+A study has found that mild cognitive impairment (MCI), the earliest known stage of Alzheimer’s Disease, may be counteracted with exercise.
+As a result, the findings of the study offer hope to the millions of seniors with MCI.

 Exercise May Reverse Neurodegeneration

-“Exercise may help to reverse neurodegeneration and the trend of brain shrinkage that we see in those with MCI and Alzheimer’s,” says Dr. J. Carson Smith, associate professor of kinesiology and senior author of the study, published in the Journal of the International Neuropsychological Society on Nov.
+“Exercise may help to reverse neurodegeneration and the trend of brain shrinkage that we see in those with MCI and Alzheimer’s,” says Dr. J. Carson Smith.
+Dr. Smith is an associate professor of kinesiology and senior author of the study, published in the Journal of the International Neuropsychological Society on Nov.
 19, 2015.
 “Many people think it is too late to intervene with exercise once a person shows symptoms of memory loss, but our data suggest that exercise may have a benefit in this early stage of cognitive decline.” (emphasis added)

 First Study/Needs More Research

 This study was the first of its kind correlating exercise and the cortical thickness of the brain.
 Future, longer-term studies are planned to see the effects of exercise over time and also to see if those effects are long-lasting.
-The question is whether moderate exercise can delay cognitive decline.
-Can exercise keep people out of nursing homes or help them to maintain independence longer?
+Most important, the question is whether moderate exercise can delay cognitive decline.
+Moreover, can exercise keep people out of nursing homes or help them to maintain independence longer?

 If you or a loved one suffers from mild cognitive impairment, try incorporating more and more weekly activity.
 If you are capable of regular physical activity, add an exercise program into your routine.
 Be sure to get the approval of your/their physician.
 With this study, we now know that exercise isn’t just great for your body, but also your mind.